-Comparison of the mtDNA from M. contortus, M. es and N. ovalis, which are all members of the class Armophorea (Lynn 2008), reveals relatively little synteny of gene order (Figure 2b).
-This contrasts with the mtDNA of closely related aerobic ciliates, including the oligohymenophoreans Tetrahymena thermophila and Paramecium aurelia (Burger, et al. 2000) and the spirotrichs Sterkiella histriomuscorum and Euplotes minuta (de Graaf, et al. 2009; Swart, et al. 2012), which have conserved large regions of co-linear gene order.
+(Lynn 2008), reveals relatively little synteny of gene order (fig. 2b).
+This contrasts with the mtDNA of closely related aerobic ciliates, including the oligohymenophoreans Tetrahymena thermophila and Paramecium aurelia (Burger et al. 2000) and the spirotrichs Sterkiella histriomuscorum and Euplotes minuta (de Graaf et al. 2009; Swart et al. 2012), which have conserved large regions of colinear gene order.
 It seems possible that the mtDNA rearrangements we observe among armorphorids are associated with reductive gene loss during adaptation to life under hypoxic conditions.

 A total of 12,396 bp of mtDNA sequence was recovered from M. striatus, in several short contigs and transcripts.
-These partial data include genes for complex I and ribosomal components (Figure 2a) and includes a gene for Rps13, a ribosomal protein commonly found in the mtDNA of aerobes but not detected for the other Armophorea (Figure 2a).
-The differences in gene content for individual Armophorea suggests that their last common anaerobic ancestor had a more complete mitochondrial genome than the contemporary species we sampled.
+These partial data include genes for complex I and ribosomal components (fig. 2a) and includes a gene for Rps13, a ribosomal protein commonly found in the mtDNA of aerobes but not detected for the other Armophorea (fig. 2a).
+The differences in gene content for individual Armophorea suggest that their last common anaerobic ancestor had a more complete mitochondrial genome than the contemporary species we sampled.

-The transcriptomics data for mtDNA genes from C. porcatum includes genes for two ribosomal proteins, two complex I proteins and, uniquely among the species we investigated, a gene for a putative F_0F_1 ATP-synthase protein, Ymf66, which is also found in some aerobic ciliates (Supplementary Figure 1).
-Proteomic data for the F_0F_1 ATP-synthase complex from Tetrahymena thermophila suggests (Nina, et al. 2010) that Ymf66 is a divergent homologue of the F0-subcomplex subunit a (also known as Atp6).
-In particular, it shares a conserved arginine residue, embedded in a predicted transmembrane helix, which is thought to be essential for the function of F0 subcomplex subunit a (Nina, et al. 2010).
-Ymf66 appears to be well conserved in the Oligohymenophorea, the ciliate class that includes Cyclidium (Gao, et al. 2010; Gao, et al. 2012), and divergent copies of the gene for this protein are present in the mtDNA of the aerobic spirotrichs Sterkiella histriomuscorum (Swart, et al. 2012) (NCBI accession: AEV66695) and Euplotes crassus (de Graaf, et al. 2009) (NCBI accession: ACX30986).
+The transcriptomics data for mtDNA genes from C. porcatum include genes for two ribosomal proteins, two complex I proteins and, uniquely among the species we investigated, a gene for a putative $F_0F_1$ ATP-synthase protein, Ymf66, which is also found in some aerobic ciliates (supplementary fig. 1, Supplementary Material online).
+Proteomic data for the $F_0F_1$ ATP-synthase complex from Te. thermophila (Nina et al. 2010) suggest that Ymf66 is a divergent homolog of the $F_0$ -subcomplex subunit a (also known as Atp6).
+In particular, it shares a conserved arginine residue, embedded in a predicted transmembrane helix, which is thought to be essential for the function of $F_0$ -subcomplex subunit a (Nina et al. 2010).
+Ymf66 appears to be well conserved in the Oligohymenophorea, the ciliate class that includes Cyclidium (Gao et al. 2010, 2012), and divergent copies of the gene for this protein are present in the mtDNA of the aerobic spirotrichs Sterkiella histriomuscorum (Swart et al. 2012) (NCBI accession: AEV66695) and Euplotes crassus (de Graaf et al. 2009) (NCBI accession: ACX30986).